-Before your work starts speaking for itself, you have to initiate it by marketing your services.
+Professionals from companies like A&E suggests, before your work starts speaking for itself, you have to initiate it by marketing your services.
 Talking to family and friends about what you do is an excellent way to spread the word.
 Social media is another way to reach more people and even get potential clients.

 Ask for referrals

 As you connect with the community, be sure to ask for referrals.
 It is the smartest way to start and gain a footing in the freelancing field.
 You can also gain referrals through your friends and colleagues.

 It is essential to ensure that you get a contract for any job you take up to protect yourself from not getting paid and such issues.